Pirates-Rockies Betting Preview, Prediction, How to Watch

-The Pittsburgh Pirates travel to the mile-high city to take on the Colorado Rockies.
-Below we will continue our MLB odds series with a Pirates-Rockies prediction and pick.
+The Pittsburgh Pirates (10-7) take on the Colorado Rockies (5-12) in game two of a three game set.
+Check out our MLB odds series as we hand out a Pirates-Rockies prediction and pick.
 We will also let you know how to watch the game.

-The Pirates are coming off a four game series split with the St. Louis Cardinals.
-In the series, Rodolfo Castro led the team with six hits and a home run.
-Ke’Bryan Hayes, Connor Joe and Andrew McCutchen each had four hits and a home run.
-On the mound, Vince Velasquez and David Bednar picked up wins.
+Game one was controlled by the Pirates the entire time.
+Andrew McCutchen hit a first inning home run and the Pirates never looked back.
+Ke’Bryan Hayes, Bryan Reynolds, McCutchen, Carlos Santana and Mark Mathias all had multi-hit games.
+The Pirates scoring was capped off by a 461-foot bomb hit by Jack Suwinski.
+Rich Hill went six innings and allowed one run on six hits while striking out seven to earn the win.
+For the Rockies, Jurickson Profar and Kris Bryant combined for five of their 10 hits.
+Kris Bryant hit his second home run of the year and his first at Coors field as a member of the Rockies.
+Kyle Freeland did not make it through three innings as he gave up seven runs and earned the loss.

-The Rockies were just swept on the road against the Mariners.
-Elias Diaz was the hot bat, leading the team with four hits.
-Kris Bryant and C.J Cron each had three hits while Bryant launched the only home run of the series for Colorado.
-The Rockies scored only five runs all series and Cron scored three of them.
-They are looking to turn it around in this series with Pittsburgh.
+Vince Velasquez will start for the Pirates and Jose Urena will toe the rubber for the Rockies.

 Here are the Pirates-Rockies MLB odds, courtesy of FanDuel.